JedVu/CDS_W2_project/README.md

  ![image](https://user-images.githubusercontent.com/63096813/114338277-f2ff4e00-9b7c-11eb-80ae-24fbba597569.png)

 14. WHAT THE HELL IS GOING ON!!!!
 SOMETHING HAPPENNED!
+OH, It only affects on Chrome layout

  ![image](https://user-images.githubusercontent.com/63096813/114338291-fabef280-9b7c-11eb-9427-3b6a912900a6.png)